 - Develop positive attitudes to mathematics, recognising that mathematics can be both useful and enjoyable

-Foundation Stage (Click here to see more information about the Foundation Stage overview)
+Foundation Stage (Please see our Calculation Policy below for more information about the Foundation Stage calculation techniques)

-Key Stage 1 (Click here to see more information about the KS1 overview of calculation techniques)
+Key Stage 1 (Please see our Calculation Policy below for more information about the KS1 calculation techniques)

 The teaching of mathematics in Key Stage 1 ensures pupils develop confidence and mental fluency with whole numbers, counting and place value.
 This involves working with numerals, words and the four operations, including with practical resources (concrete objects, measuring tools, etc.).
 At this stage, pupils develop their ability to recognise, describe, draw, compare and sort different shapes and use the related vocabulary.
 Teaching involves using a range of measures to describe and compare different quantities such as length, mass, capacity/volume, time and money.
 By the end of Year 2, pupils will know the number bonds to 20 and be precise in their use and understanding of place value.
 There is an emphasis on practice and repetition at this early stage in order to aid fluency.